SteakEnthusiast/SteakEnthusiast.github.io/source/_posts/Deobfuscating-Javascript-via-AST-An-Introduction-to-Babel.md

 let ast = parser.parse(code);
 ```

 After that, we can paste our visitor into the source code.
-To taverse the AST using the visitor, we'll use the `traverse` method from the `@babel/traverse` package.
+To traverse the AST using the visitor, we'll use the `traverse` method from the `@babel/traverse` package.
 That would look like this:

 ```javascript
 const parser = require("@babel/parser");